wevisdemo/promise-tracker/README.md

 Use `pascal-case` for every file name since Linux (eg. Github Action runner) is not case-incensitive, in contrary to Mac and Windows.

-- `/assets` Assets such as images which [can be import into Nuxt](https://nuxtjs.org/docs/directory-structure/assets/)
-  - Before adding new assets, check first if it's already exist here.
-  - For SVG that can change the color (eg. button icon on hover), recommend in use inline svg with `currentColor` and Tailwind color preset
 - `/components` Vue components
   - Put on the root if it's shared between pages
   - Put in the `/components/<page>/` if it's only used in that page